tystar86/python_exercises/Tasks/math.md

 ```

 #13.
->Write a Python program to find out, if the given number is abundant.
+>Write a function to find out, if the given number is abundant.

 **Note :** In number theory, an abundant number or excessive number is a number for which the sum of its proper divisors is greater than the number itself.
 The integer 12 is the first abundant number.
 Its proper divisors are 1, 2, 3, 4 and 6 for a total of 16.